AdobeDocs/campaign-classic.en/help/installation/using/file-res-management.md

 </serverconf>
 ```

-In this case, the new URL for the public resources given in the upper part of the window of the deployment wizard should point to this folder.
+In this case, the new URL for the public resources given in the upper part of the window of the deployment assistant should point to this folder.